cookie777/myengsite/content/posts/activity-log-iphone-se2.md

 ---
-# title: "Activity Log Twitter Profile"
+# title: "Activity Log Iphone Se2"
-# title: "My activity as for TOEFL;  3/4/2020"
+# title: "My activity as for TOEFL;  3/5/2020"
-title: "Activity logs regarding English; Twitter profile"
+title: "Activity logs regarding English; iPhone se2"
-date: 2020-03-04T06:42:52Z
+date: 2020-03-05T11:32:04Z
 draft: false
 ---

 # A look-back on the day

-I'm considering revising my twitter profile.
-I made my twitter account to collect useful information and output what I did.
-Recently, I felt like having some feedbacks for my output.
-To realize this, I need to increase my followers.
-Therefore, I reckon it's good to have a clear and obvious profile of twitter so people can easily understand I'm doing.👻
+I'm planning to purchase iPhone SE2.
+There was a rumor that Apple was going to sell it in March.
+However, recently it changed and it is said that Apple is going to postpone and launch selling SE2 in April or later.
+I want to buy SE2 because its price is reasonable compare to other iPhones.
+Besides, I want to use the iPhone to create and study about UI/UX design. 🍒